shuzhao-li-lab/khipu/README.md

     python3 -m khipu.test
     (This downloads and uses test data from GitHub.)

-Best used as a library for software development or in a JupyterNotebook for data analysis.
+Best used as a library for software development or in a Jupyter Notebook for data analysis.

 ## Demo notebooks
 We have provided multiple demo notebooks under